cloudflare/orange/README.md

 4. Optionally, you can also use [Cloudflare's TURN Service](https://developers.cloudflare.com/calls/turn/) by setting the `TURN_SERVICE_ID` variable in `wrangler.toml` and `TURN_SERVICE_TOKEN` secret using `wrangler secret put TURN_SERVICE_TOKEN`

+5. Also optionally, you can include `OPENAI_MODEL_ENDPOINT` and `OPENAI_API_TOKEN` to use OpenAI's [Realtime API with WebRTC](https://platform.openai.com/docs/guides/realtime-webrtc) to [invite AI](https://www.youtube.com/watch?v=AzMpyAbZfZQ) to join your meeting.

-5. Finally you can run the following to deploy
+6. Finally you can run the following to deploy:

 ```sh
 npm run deploy